wizards-of-lua/wizards-of-lua/docs/_tutorials/importing_lua_files.md

 Writing programs into the command line or a command block is inconvenient for programs with more the a few statements.
 It is far better to use an external text editor to edit Lua files, and then import them into your spells using the <tt>require</tt> function.

+To view, create, and edit a file, you can use the [/wol file edit](/wol-command.html#Personal-Files) command.

 ### Importing a Personal Module
 For each wizard there exists a directory where personal Lua files can be stored and which is automatically added to the Lua search path.

-Let's assume that inside your personal directory there exists a file called "<tt>utilities.lua</tt>" with the following contents:
+Let's assume that inside your personal directory there already exists a file called "<tt>utilities.lua</tt>" with the following contents:
 ```lua
 function particle(name)
   spell:execute("particle "..name.." ~ ~ ~ 0 0 0 0 1")